ABOUT SHARON

 A SENSE OF PLACE

-My husband David Knowles and I founded independent literary publisher Two Ravens Press (now closed) in 2006; we were soon described in the national media as ‘a quiet publishing revolution’ and ‘the most talked-about publisher in Scotland’.
-In 2012 we launched EarthLines Magazine, the UK’s first full-colour print publication for writing about nature and place.
+My husband David Knowles and I founded independent literary publisher Two Ravens Press (now closed) in 2006; we were soon described in the Scottish media as ‘a quiet publishing revolution’ and ‘the most talked-about publisher in Scotland’.
+In 2012 we launched EarthLines Magazine, the UK’s first full-colour print publication for writing about nature and culture.
 These days, after many years nurturing the voices of others, my focus is firmly back on my own writing.

 All of my work – writing and teaching – springs from an intense connection to the land, which is rooted as much in the re-storying of place as it is in a detailed knowledge of the local ecology.
 These are acts of re-enchantment, of creative place-making, of radical belonging.

-For twelve years I was a crofter, both in the far north-west Highlands of Scotland and on the Isle of Lewis in the Outer Hebrides, sandwiched between mountains and sea in one of the wildest and most remote places in the country.
+For twelve years I was a crofter, in the far north-west Highlands of Scotland and then on the Isle of Lewis in the Outer Hebrides, sandwiched between mountains and sea in one of the wildest and most remote places in the country.
 (On a clear day, we could see St Kilda from our kitchen window.)
-We produced a large proportion of our own food, keeping sheep, cows, pigs and a miscellany of poultry; a large thriving polytunnel, and a herb garden which allowed me to indulge in my love of ‘weedwifery‘.
-That long, hard work, which required us to be outside in all weathers tending other living things, as well as a daily practice of long walks to explore rocky shoreline, bog and mountain, has given me a deep and nourishing sense of connectedness to the spirit of place that I feel drawn to share with others.
+We produced a large proportion of our own food, keeping sheep, cows, pigs and a miscellany of poultry; a thriving polytunnel, and a herb garden which allowed me to indulge in my love of ‘weedwifery‘.
+That long, hard work, which required us to be outside in all weathers tending other living things, as well as a daily practice of long walks to explore rocky shoreline, bog and mountain, has given me a deep and nourishing sense of connectedness to the spirit and stories of place that I feel drawn to share with others.

 A MISCELLANY OF ASSORTED FACTS

-Once upon a time in the deserts of New Mexico, in the throes of my third midlife crisis, I learned to fly to overcome a fear of flying – and perhaps of life – and obtained my pilot’s license.
+Once upon a time in the deserts of New Mexico, in the throes of my third midlife crisis, I learned to fly to overcome a fear of flying – and probably of life – and obtained my pilot’s license.

 I speak French and some Spanish, back in the day also learned German and Latin, and have a very small smattering of Scottish Gaelic and Irish (favouring the Donegal dialect) and an even tinier smattering of Welsh.
 I could sing you anything from a vast repertoire of the old Irish rebel songs on which I was raised.
 I’m a national of both Britain and Ireland.

-When I was 16 I was taught how to play darts by a crowd of homeless people and ageing alcoholics at an organisation I volunteered with.
+When I was 16 I was taught to play darts by a crowd of homeless people and ageing alcoholics at an organisation I volunteered with.
 Although I subsequently beat them all and pretty much everyone I ever played with, an arthritic right forefinger tragically put paid to my ambitions of world domination.

 I adore the Pre-Raphaelites.
 I have a deep love of all things canine.
 I have a fern phobia (as apparently did Sigmund Freud).
 I am a super-early riser, usually awake and writing around 4am.

-My favourite fictional character is Terry Pratchett’s Granny Weatherwax, an old mountain witch in whose image I plan to model my old age.
+My favourite fictional character is Terry Pratchett’s Granny Weatherwax, an old granite mountain witch in whose image I plan to model my old age.
 When in doubt, I ask myself, ‘What would Granny do?’

 JOIN MY PACK